About Te Hā o Mātauranga

 Phone 027 564 8407

-Sarah Beardmore - Education Coordinator
+Sarah Beardmore - Education Lead

 With a passion for creating opportunities for learning in Kaikōura, Sarah has worn many hats over the 20 years she has lived in the area: from School Teacher, to Probation Officer, Community Facilitator and Coordinator of the Youth Council, and many stops in between.
 Sarah's role at the hub is to coordinate - bringing people together who can create opportunities and learn from each other, bringing external agencies to Kaikōura and promoting possibilities and information.
 Sarah has four sons and lives in Clarence.
 In her free time she likes to garden, swim and enjoy company of friends and family.